 IDC Financial Publishing, Inc. (IDCFP) has developed a method to estimate brokered CDs less than $250,000, issued by banks or credit unions, using our Banks and Credit Unions Databases.
 In the following article, we describe this process and how this information can be used to discover new prospects.

-In the fourth quarter of 2018, IDCFP analyzed all 5,453 banks in our Deposit Database and determined which institutions reported brokered deposits, reciprocal deposits and brokered CDs $250K or greater.
-Subtracting reciprocal deposits and large brokered CDs from total brokered deposits yields brokered deposits which are either brokered CDs less than $250K or sweep accounts.
-In reviewing the quarterly changes in the remaining brokered deposits and comparing that to the change in total time deposits, IDCFP can isolate brokered CDs less than $250K and the value of sweep accounts for each bank.
+In the first quarter of 2019, IDCFP analyzed all 5,409 banks in our Deposit Database and determined which institutions reported brokered deposits, reciprocal deposits and brokered CDs $250K or greater.
+Subtracting reciprocal deposits and large brokered CDs from total brokered deposits yields brokered deposits, which are either brokered CDs less than $250K or sweep accounts.
+In reviewing the quarterly changes in these remaining brokered deposits and comparing that to the change in total time deposits, IDCFP can isolate brokered CDs less than $250K and the value of sweep accounts for each bank.

-IDCFP estimated by adding individual bank and credit union brokered CDs less than $250K for a total of $406 billion, as of December 31, 2018.
-This estimate closely matched the Depository Trust Company’s eligible bank, credit union and other brokered CDs valued at $404 billion.
+IDCFP’s estimate of individual bank and credit union brokered CDs less than $250K was $415 billion, as of March 31, 2018.
+This estimate nearly matched the Depository Trust Company’s eligible bank, credit union and other brokered CDs valued at $426 billion.